Netflix/PigPen/README.md

 (pig/write-script "word-count.pig" (word-count-query "input.tsv" "output.tsv"))
 ```

-And then you have a Pig script which you can submit to your cluster.
-The script uses `pigpen.jar`, an uberjar with all of the dependencies, so make sure that is submitted with it.
-Another option is to build an uberjar for your project and submit that instead.
-Just rename it prior to submission.
-Check out the tutorial for how to build an uberjar.
+And now you have a Pig script which you can submit to your cluster.
+The script uses `pigpen.jar`, an uberjar with all of the required dependencies along with your code.
+The easiest way to create this jar is to build an uberjar for your project.
+Check out the [tutorial](Tutorial.md) for how to build an uberjar and run the script in Pig.

 As you saw before, we can also use [`pig/dump`](http://netflix.github.io/PigPen/pigpen.core.html#var-dump) to run the query locally and return Clojure data: